ztaira/pretty-reqs/README.md

 # pretty-reqs
 Hack-a-Week 18: a plain text graph editor.
-The plain js version is in the `plainjs` directory, and the react version components are in the react `directory`.
+The plain js version is in the plainjs directory, and the react version components are in the react directory.

 ### Usage:
 - Navigate to https://ztaira14.github.io/pretty-reqs/ to try it out